Kakaby/LLM-Based-Chatbot-for-CBT-Therapy/README.md

 > ⚠️ This is a prototype for demonstration and research purposes only.
 It is **not intended for clinical use**.

 # Team Members
-This is a practicum project for **Columbia University QMSSGR5053** by **Arete Song, Boyan Sun, Chenchen Li, Dyuthi Dinesh, Jimin Oh, Ruixuan Zhao, Yuge Yan**.
+This practicum project for **Columbia University’s QMSS GR5053 course** was developed by **Arete Song, Boyan Sun, Chenchen Li, Dyuthi Dinesh, Jimin Oh, Ruixuan Zhao, and Yuge Yan**.

 Guided by **Professor Benjamin Kinsella**.